lepszyweb/wai-tutorials/content/page-structure/labels.md

 Note: This approach using headings is also backward compatible for older web browsers and assistive technologies do not process HTML5 and WAI-ARIA.

+View a [complete code example](/tutorials/page-structure/example/) with regions and labels.

 ## Using `aria-label`
 {:.ap}